What is Electrolysis?

 Electrodes

-- Electrodes connected to the positive terminal of the battery is called the anode.
+- Anode: The electrode connected to the positive terminal of the battery.

-- Electrodes connected to the negative terminal of the battery is called the cathode.
+- Cathode: The electrode connected to the negative terminal of the battery.

-- Usually carbon (graphite) rods or metal plates.
+- Common materials: Carbon (graphite) rods or metal plates.